adap/flower/baselines/heterofl/README.md

 ## About this baseline

-**What’s implemented:**  The code in this directory is an implementation of HeteroFL in pytorch using flower.
+**What’s implemented:**  The code in this directory is an implementation of HeteroFL in PyTorch using Flower.
 The code incorporates references from the authors' implementation.
-Implementation of custom model split and aggregation as suggested by @negedng, is available [here](https://github.com/msck72/heterofl_custom_aggregation).
-By modifying the configuration in the base.yaml, the results in the paper can be replicated, with both fixed and dynamic computational complexities among clients.
+Implementation of custom model split and aggregation as suggested by [@negedng](https://github.com/negedng), is available [here](https://github.com/msck72/heterofl_custom_aggregation).
+By modifying the configuration in the `base.yaml`, the results in the paper can be replicated, with both fixed and dynamic computational complexities among clients.

 **Key Terminology:**
-+ *Model rate* defines the computational complextiy of a client.
++ *Model rate* defines the computational complexity of a client.
 Authors have defined five different computation complexity levels {a, b, c, d, e} with the hidden channel shrinkage ratio r = 0.5.

-+ *Model split mode* specifies whether the computaional complexities of clients are fixed (throughout the experiment), or whether they are dynamic (change their mode_rate/computational-complexity every-round).
++ *Model split mode* specifies whether the computational complexities of clients are fixed (throughout the experiment), or whether they are dynamic (change their mode_rate/computational-complexity every-round).

-+ *Model mode* determines the proportionality of clients with various computation complexity levels, for example, a4-b2-e4 determines at each round, proportion of clients with computational complexity level a = 4 / (4 + 2 + 4) * num_clients , similarly, proportion of clients with computational complexity level b = 2 / (4 + 2 + 4) * num_clients and so on.
++ *Model mode* determines the proportionality of clients with various computation complexity levels, for example, a4-b2-e4 determines at each round, proportion of clients with computational complexity level a = 4 / (4 + 2 + 4) * num_clients, similarly, proportion of clients with computational complexity level b = 2 / (4 + 2 + 4) * num_clients and so on.

 **Implementation Insights:**
 *ModelRateManager* manages the model rate of client in simulation, which changes the model rate based on the model mode of the setup and *ClientManagerHeterofl* keeps track of model rates of the clients, so configure fit knows which/how-much subset of the model that needs to be sent to the client.

 **Datasets:** The code utilized benchmark MNIST and CIFAR-10 datasets from Pytorch's torchvision for its experimentation.

 **Hardware Setup:**  The experiments were run on Google colab pro with 50GB RAM and T4 TPU.
-For MNIST dataset & CNN model, it approximatemy takes 1.5 hours to complete 200 rounds while for CIFAR10 dataset & ResNet18 model it takes around 3-4 hours to complete 400 rounds (may vary based on the model-mode of the setup).
+For MNIST dataset & CNN model, it approximately takes 1.5 hours to complete 200 rounds while for CIFAR10 dataset & ResNet18 model it takes around 3-4 hours to complete 400 rounds (may vary based on the model-mode of the setup).

-**Contributors:** M S Chaitanya Kumar [(github.com/msck72)](github.com/msck72)
+**Contributors:** M S Chaitanya Kumar [(github.com/msck72)](https://github.com/msck72)

 ## Experimental Setup